Loose reed motion ( warp protector motion):

 Structure of loose reed motion:

 Reed is mounted in the reed case and reed cap.
 The reed cover arm helps to hold the reed firmly.
 This reed cover arm looks in L shape.
 It gets fulcrummed near the joint of the dagger or stop rod finger.
 An anti-friction bowl is also connected with a stop rod.
 The anti-friction bowl presses the bow spring in normal running condition.
 A spiral spring is also connected with the stop rod.
 A frog is attached to the stop rod.
-A heater is mounted on the starting handle in such a way that that frog passes under it in normal running condition.
+A heater is mounted on the starting handle in such a way that that frog passes under it in normal running conditions.
 A serrated bracket is mounted on the starting handle.
 The dagger does not push this serrated bracket in normal working.

 Working principle of loose reed motion: